28 May 6 Biggest Job Application Mistakes You Must Avoid at All Costs

 One thing many job applicants do not take into serious consideration is that their application is the first point of contact with the company they are applying to — it is an opportunity to slingshot your copy into the hiring manager’s shortlist.
 Therefore, you must do everything necessary to grab that opportunity and make the employer go wild over your copy!

-From an experience of reviewing numerous applications within the past two years, the following are some of the biggest mistakes people commit while applying for jobs.
+From my experience of reviewing numerous applications within the past two years, the following are some of the biggest mistakes people commit while applying for jobs.

 1. Not following the application procedure and poor email etiquettes